Claim-grade evidence for AI agent insurance.

 Autonomous agents are creating a new liability problem.
 They can approve refunds, send messages, call tools, move money, access data, and make commitments.
 When something goes wrong, screenshots, vendor logs, and depositions are not enough.
 Three things insurers cannot get from those artifacts:

 - Tamper-evidence.
 A log can be edited.
-An operational receipt cannot, without breaking verification.
+An operational evidence record cannot, without breaking verification.

 - Policy-period semantics.
 A screenshot does not know which version of the policy was active at the moment the action ran.